Director / Producer / Animator

 Douglas is born and raised in NY, and has been in the film and event space for the last few years, including running sponsorships for the New York Asian Film Festival and London’s The Fashion Awards.
-He previously worked for United Entertainment Group’s experiential marketing team.
-He is also a licensed acupuncturist in the state of New York.
+He previously worked for United Entertainment Group’s experiential marketing team, and is passionate about supporting diversity in independent film and environmental issues.

 Director of Photography

 Anne is an award-winning Director of Photography of narrative and documentary film for over 25 years based in Honolulu, Hawaiʻi.
 Her recent work on TREELESS MOUNTAIN and MARGARITA WITH A STRAW screened at the Toronto International Film Festival, BFI Film Festival and Tribeca Film Festival and won several awards.
 Her directorial debut, WAKING MELE, screened at Sundance Film Festival.
 She holds a BA in English from the University of Hawaiʻi and an MFA from USC with an emphasis in Directing and Cinematography.
 Anne is an Associate Professor at University of Hawai’i – Mānoa Academy for Creative Media.